-As of the date of this prospectus, we had one registered trademark in the United States, one registered trademark in EU, two registered trademarks in China, one registered trademark in Hong Kong, and one registered trademark in Japan, and one trademark application pending in Canada.
+As of October 31, 2021, we had one registered trademark in the United States, one registered trademark in EU, one registered trademark in China, and one registered trademark in Japan, and one trademark application pending in Canada, one trademark application pending in China and one trademark application pending in Hong Kong.
 We may not be able to obtain trademark protection in territories that we consider of significant importance to us.
 In addition, any of our trademarks or trade names, whether registered or unregistered, may be challenged, opposed, infringed, cancelled, circumvented or declared generic, or determined to be infringing on other marks, as applicable.
 We may not be able to protect our rights to these trademarks and trade names, which we will need to build name recognition by potential collaborators or customers in our markets of interest.
 Over the long term, if we are unable to establish name recognition based on our trademarks and trade names, we may not be able to compete effectively, and our business may be adversely affected.